troystribling/SimpleFutures/README.md

 mapped.onSuccess {value in
 }

-// called if mapped or future is completed successfuly mapped.onFailure {error in
+// called if mapped or future are completed with failure mapped.onFailure {error in
 }